Jamesscott34/DevopsCA/HELM_DEPLOYMENT.md

 # 🚢 Helm Deployment Guide for SBA24070 Book Catalogue App

 This guide explains how to deploy the Book Catalogue App to Kubernetes using the provided Helm chart in the `book-catalogue/` directory.
+Helm makes it easy to install, upgrade, and manage your deployment.

 ---